MicrosoftDocs/entra-powershell-docs/docs/conceptual/get-started-entraps.md

 ms.date: 11/20/2024
 ms.author: cmulligan

-#Customer intent: As an IT admin, I want to learn how to use start with the Microsoft Entra PowerShell module, including installation, core concepts, commands, and how to get help.
+#Customer intent: As an IT admin, I want to learn how to start using the Microsoft Entra PowerShell module, including installation, core concepts, commands, and how to get help.
 ---

 # Quickstart: Get started with the Microsoft Entra PowerShell module